AdobeDocs/campaign-classic.en/help/web/using/publishing-a-web-form.md

 You can process the response logs provided in queries, for instance to target only non-respondents when sending reminders, or to offer specific communications to respondents only.

-### Importing web form packages
+### Importing web form packages {#import-web-packages}

-When exporting and importing a package including a web form from an instance to another instance, the web form status on the new instance can vary according to several conditions.
-They are listed below.
+When exporting and importing a package including a web form from an instance to another instance (for example, from stage to production), the web form status on the new instance can vary according to several conditions.
+The different cases are listed below.

+Learn more on the different statuses of a web form in [this section](#life-cycle-of-a-form).

 >[!NOTE]
 >
 >When you export a web form through a package, the form status is visible in the content of the resulting package.

->
->Learn more on the different statuses of a web form in [this section](#life-cycle-of-a-form).
+* If the web form status was **[!UICONTROL Pending publication]** or **[!UICONTROL Online]** when exported from the first instance:

+  * The web form gets the **[!UICONTROL Pending publication]** status when imported on the new instance.

-* If the web form status was **Pending** or **Online** when exported from the first instance, the form gets the **Pending** status on the new instance, and becomes **Online** on first call of the web form URL. <!--whether is it an existing or new form? if existing, does the new Pending/Online version overwrites the existing version, Online or Being Edited?-->
+  * If the web form already exists on the new instance, it is replaced with the new version of the form and takes the **[!UICONTROL Pending publication]** status, even if the old version of the form was **[!UICONTROL Online]**.

+  * In both cases, the form must be [published](#publishing-a-form) to become **[!UICONTROL Online]** on the new instance and accesssible through the web form URL in a browser.

-* If the web form status was **Being Edited** when exported, there are two cases:
+* If the web form status was **[!UICONTROL Being edited]** when exported:

+  * If the web form is new on the instance where the package is imported<!--can we skip specifying this? because if a web form already exists, the new version becomes Being edited and the old version is still Online until the new version is published - so both versions exists until the new is published?-->, the web form gets the **[!UICONTROL Being edited]** status.

   * If the web form already exists on the new instance, this is a modification on an existing form.
-If the old version of the form was **Online**, it remains **Online** until the form is published again on the new instance.
+If the old version of the form was **[!UICONTROL Online]**, the old version remains online until the new version of the form is [published](#publishing-a-form) again on the new instance.

-  * If the web form is new on the instance where the package is imported, the web form gets the **Being Edited** status.